WANdisco/wandisco-documentation/docs/quickstarts/testing/test_hdp_sandbox.md

 sidebar_label: HDP Sandbox
 ---

-Most of our installation quickstarts give you the basic steps to test small-scale replication.
-Use the examples in this section if you would like to test HCFS replication with larger and more randomized data sets.

 ## Prerequisites

 Ensure that you have enough disk space and your server is appropriately sized to handle larger amounts of data.